Cray-HPE/uas-mgr/kubernetes/README.md

-# Kubernetes Resources for uas-mgr & multis-nad-crd
+# Kubernetes Resources for uas-mgr

-* Helm Chart(s)
+* Helm Chart for cray-uas-mgr